 - 27. An IT disaster recovery plan is in place which details how the University can continue to operate and access systems should a disaster prevent access to the Chiswick campus. - 28.
-The disaster recovery plan forms part of the University's overarching Emergency Management Plan which is published on the University Website, with confidential aspects being separately transmitted to relevant parties.
+The disaster recovery plan forms part of the University's overarching Emergency Management Plan, which is published on the University Website, with confidential aspects being separately transmitted to relevant parties.

-Protection of confidential information
+Protection of Confidential Information

 - 29. Identifying confidential information is a matter for assessment in each individual case.
-Broadly, however, information will be confidential if it is of limited public availability; is confidential in its very nature; has been provided on the understanding that it is confidential; and/or its loss or unauthorised disclosure could have one or more of the following consequences: - a) Financial loss. - b) Reputational damage. - c) An adverse effect on the safety or well-being of those associated with the University.
+Broadly, however, information will be confidential if it is of limited public availability; is confidential in its very nature; has been provided on the understanding that it is confidential; and/or its loss or unauthorised disclosure could have one or more of the following consequences: - 29.1 Financial loss.

+- 29.2 Reputational damage. - 29.3 An adverse effect on the safety or well-being of those associated with the University.